 What courses do I need to take?

 Students must complete all MPH core course requirements: one course each in the five core knowledge areas as well as a program evaluation course, a course in health care budgeting and management, and the Applied Learning Experience (ALE).
-The ALE requires students to synthesize knowledge acquired in coursework and apply it to a public health project of their own design involving at least 160 hours of practicum work.
+The ALE requires students to synthesize knowledge acquired in their courses and apply it to a public health project of their own design involving at least 160 hours of practicum work.
 Students may elect to have a global health focus.
 Students combine study in any one of the Friedman School’s programs with either a generalist or concentration-specific MPH.
 Courses required by the two degrees overlap by about 40%.
 Popular Nutrition and MPH concentration combinations include: